Skovgaardk/PokeVoter/README.md

 ## TODO
 - Make circle around vote-thingy its own div so it doesnt go away
-- add sidebar or main desktop to go to other routes
+- refactor three-most-popular component to split into each their own
-- add a route to show the data from the database
+- add some statistics to the bottom two squares
+- add authentication?